jamesdiacono/Replete/README.md

 ## Files
 - _replete.js_: A Node.js program.
 Read this file for instructions on its use.

-- _browser_repl.js_, _node_repl.js_, _deno_repl.js_: Node.js modules, each exporting the constructor for a REPL runs in a particular environment.
+- _browser_repl.js_, _node_repl.js_, _deno_repl.js_: Node.js modules, each exporting the constructor for a REPL that is specialised to a particular environment.

 - _repl.js_: A Node.js module exporting the constructor for a generic REPL.
 This is the heart of Replete.

-- _scriptify_module.js_: A module exporting a function that deconstructs the source code of a JavaScript module into a script, its imports and its exports.

-- _alter_string.js_: A module exporting a string manipulation function, used for code transformations.

 - _webl/_: A directory containing source code for the WEBL, which is used by the browser REPL.
 The WEBL is a standalone tool for remotely evaluating source code in the browser.
 See webl/README.md.